UNOPS - INSABI

 Together with the health care sector instrumentalities with an agreement in place with the Institute, consolidated the demand based on the sector supply needs.

-Retained by UNOPS are responsible for delivering medicines and medical supplies and devices to logistics operators/warehouses on a case-by-case basis and based on the established delivery schedule.
+Retained by UNOPS were responsible for delivering medicines and medical supplies and devices to logistics operators/warehouses on a case-by-case basis and based on the established delivery schedule until december 2022.
 The last part of the distribution chain, which concludes with dispatch to final destinations falls under the responsibility of health care institutions.

 INSABI consolidates the demand for medicines and medical supplies and devices from the following institutions that joined the consolidated procurement: